| ResumeNorman Allan Harris, Ph.D.

 LANDSAT Photography in terms of terrestrial effects of disruption of

-- Dr. Harris became a consultant to the Air Force and the Secretary
+the environment.
+Dr. Harris became a consultant to the Air Force and the Secretary

 of the Air Force and took part in Congressional hearings.
 At the direction